Bella Vista Motel Blenheim

 We are easy to find on Charles Street just 25 minutes from the Picton ferry terminal and 1.5 hours from Nelson.
 From our motel, Blenheim town centre is within easy walking distance and we’re just minutes from the many well known Marlborough vineyards.

 We have ample safe parking so you can leave your car and avoid parking issues, walk to work or explore on foot.

-Our superior smoke free accommodation include a variety of studios and one bedroom units.
+Our superior smoke free Blenhiem motel accommodation include a variety of studios and one bedroom units.
 The purpose built access units have been designed with parking at the door for your convenience.
 You have a choice of king, queen or single beds with electric blankets for those cooler nights.

-Wireless internet is available with a spacious work desk in every room.
+At our motel in Blenheim, wireless internet is available with a spacious work desk in every room.
 Units vary from just tea and toast making facilities to those with cooking facilities.
 We offer continental breakfasts and evening meals charge back facilities, dine in or dine out.